(That can be helpful in dealing with urges to use drugs, too)

 Some of these tips may be more helpful early in your efforts to change your drinking habits, whether your goal is to cut back or to stop drinking entirely.
 Other strategies we consider somewhat more advanced.
 These tips can be helpful for those making changes in their drinking on their own and not in an alcohol use disorder treatment program.

-Good news is that using these tips can improve your ability to manage and reduce urges and cravings overall.
+The good news is that using these tips can improve your ability to manage and reduce urges and cravings overall.

 Looking for a way to track your urges and cravings?
 Be sure to check out the CheckUp & Choices online program.
 The program provides an urge tracker, which is a great way to monitor and manage your urges as they come and go.
 And you’ll be able to see your progress in dealing with them as they lessen over time.